Victoria Hamilton-Barritt: Musical theatre

 In 2013 Hamilton-Barritt appeared in A Chorus Line at the London Palladium as Diana Morales.
 She played the role of Daniela in Lin Manuel Miranda's In the Heights in 2014.
 The show opened at the Southwark Playhouse in London and transferred at the Kings Cross Theatre in the Autumn of 2015, where Hamilton-Barritt returned to the role of Daniela while pregnant and retiring the role at eight months pregnant.
+That same year she played Rafaela in Elegies for Angels, Punks and Raging Queens.

 In September 2016 Hamilton-Barritt returned to work in the production of Murder Ballad at the Arts Theatre as the Narrator, alongside Kerry Ellis, Ramin Karimloo and Norman Bowman.
 In the same year she was nominated for the Olivier Award for Best Actress in a Supporting Role in a Musical for the role.

-In 2017 Victoria played the role of Kate in Michael John LaChiusa's The Wild Party at The Other Palace.
+In 2017 Hamilton-Barritt played the role of Kate in Michael John LaChiusa's The Wild Party at The Other Palace.
 The production also included Frances Ruffelle as Queenie and John Owen-Jones as Burr.

 In 2019 Hamilton-Barritt starred in The View UpStairs playing the role of Inez at the Soho Theatre, in London from 18 July to 24 August.

-In 2020, it was announced that Hamilton-Barritt would play the Stepmother in Andrew Lloyd Webber's Cinderella, alongside Carrie Hope Fletcher playing Cinderella.
+In 2020, it was announced that Hamilton-Barritt would play the stepmother in Andrew Lloyd Webber's Cinderella, alongside Carrie Hope Fletcher playing Cinderella.
 The show opened in September 2021 at the Gillian Lynne Theatre and ran until in June 2022.

-In 2024 Hamilton-Barritt was part of the UK Premiere for Bronco Billy The Musical in the role of Constance at Charing Cross Theatre.
-The production has ambitions for a future transfer.

 In 2025, it was announced that Hamilton-Baritt would be joining the West End production of Hadestown and would be playing the role of Persephone.

-In August 2025, it was announced that Hamilton-Baritt would join the principle cast for the West End premiere of Paddington: The Musical, playing the role of Millicent Clyde from November 2025.
+In August 2025, it was announced that Hamilton-Baritt would join the principal cast for the West End premiere of Paddington: The Musical, playing the role of Millicent Clyde.
+Previews began on 1 November 2025.
+The show opened at Savoy Theatre on 30 November 2025.